 By Andy Lee Roth and Project Censored

 1. Cut “Junk Food” news from your media diet.
 If you rely on corporate news, replace one or more of your usual news sources with independent journalism.
-Try this for two weeks and decide whether you are better informed by independent news than your usual sources.
-Project Censored maintains a list of independent news sources.
+Try this for two weeks and decide whether you are better informed.
+See “Independent News Sources” at the list of independent news sources.

 2. Follow the money.
 Corporate news is driven by advertising revenues and shaped by patterns of media ownership.
 For the news you consume, ask: What economic interests shape this content?
-The Columbia Journalism Review maintains a useful database on media ownership.
+The Columbia Journalism Review maintains a database of media ownership at the database on media ownership.

 4. Resist “News Inflation.”
 We have access to more news than ever before, but it seems to be worth less and less.
 Project Censored fights news inflation by highlighting important and credible news stories that corporate media either ignore or cover partially.
 For direct access to “the news that didn’t make the news,” visit our Validated Independent News page.

 5. Seek out & support “Solutions Journalism.”
 Corporate media often ignore stories involving good news.
 However, the news and information that we need in order to fulfill our duties and our potential—as family members, community members, and citizens—includes not only stories of power and its abuses, but also exemplars of human activity, relationships and institutions at their very best.
-For more on solutions journalism, see Censored 2014: Fearless Speech in Fateful Times and especially the foreword by YES!
+See, for example, the Foreword to Censored 2014: Fearless Speech in Fateful Times, by YES!
 Magazine’s Sarah Van Gelder.

-Since 1976, Project Censored has educated the public about the importance of a truly free press for democratic self-government.
-We expose and oppose news censorship and we promote independent investigative journalism, media literacy and critical thinking.
+Since 1976, Project Censored has educated the public about the importance of a truly free press for democratic government.
+We expose and oppose news censorship and we promote independent investigative journalism and critical media literacy.

-1. NOMINATE A NEWS STORY.
+1. Nominate a News Story.
 We invite supporters to bring underreported stories to our attention.
-Find guidelines on how to evaluate and nominate stories here.
+Find guidelines for nominations at <projectcensored.org/censorship/nominate/>.

-3. MAKE A TAX-DEDUCTIBLE DONATION.
+3. Make a Tax-Deductible Donation.
 Project Censored is a 501(c)(3) nonprofit organization.
 We depend entirely on individual donors to continue our work.
-You can make a one-time donation or sign up as a monthly supporter here.
+You can make a one-time donation or sign up as a monthly supporter at

 And here is the PDF: 5 Ways To Flex Your Media Muscles